samithada90/Flood-damage-assesement/README.md

 The workflows integrate **Sentinel-1 SAR**, **Sentinel-2 optical imagery**, and agricultural datasets to support rapid flood mapping, paddy damage assessment, and recovery monitoring.

-The project was developed to support **FAO agricultural impact analysis, reporting, and recovery planning**.

 ---